nus-cs2103-AY2324S1/ip/docs/README.md

 Adds a deadline task to the task list.
 The `/by` date should be of the format `yyyy-mm-dd` and time should in 24hr format `hh:mm`.

++ Make sure to include the description of the task.
++ Make sure to include /by date and time in the correct format.
++ Ensure that the deadline is past current date and time.

 **Example of usage:** `deadline cs2103 iP /by 2023-10-20 09:00`

 **Expected outcome:**